hwxi/hwxi.github.io/TEACHING/CS525/2021F/README.md

 If you feel that your work is not fairly graded, please raise your concern to me ASAP.
 If you don't, then I could not tell.

-1. You receive 10% bonus points for submitting each assignment on time.

-2. For a programming task, your implementation must compile and pass a given test in order for you to receive *any* credit.

-3. You can fix bugs in your code and submit for re-grading.
-There is an automatic 20% deduction of credit for each re-grading.
-For instance, if you earned 100 points on a re-grading, you would actually be credited with 80 points.
-A request needs to be explicitly made if you want something to be re-graded for the 2nd time.

 ### Prerequisites